ctstone/angular-crash-course/backend-js/README.md

 # JavaScript Backend

-> This is an alternate backend implementation designed to be a drop in replacement for backend-py
+This is a simple Express web application that exposes an API to view a list of usernames, with the option to append new names.

+> A [Pythonn implementation](../backend-py) is also available.

 ## Start the server